-“I have MS and I am ok,” Blair, 46, wrote on Instagram Saturday as she went public with her story for the first time.
+“I have MS and I am ok,” Blair wrote on Instagram that October.

 “I am disabled.
 I fall sometimes.
 I drop things.
 My memory is foggy.
 And my left side is asking for directions from a broken gps.
 But we are doing it.
 And I laugh and I don’t know exactly what I will do precisely but I will do my best.”

-Like many MS patients, it was a long journey to get answers: Blair received the diagnosis in August, but she believes she’s probably had multiple sclerosis for at least 15 years, she wrote.
+Like many MS patients, Blair had a long journey to get answers.
 That’s not a surprising scenario, said Bruce Bebo, executive vice president of research at the National Multiple Sclerosis Society.

 “It’s pretty common for people, when they get diagnosed, to reflect back on symptoms that they had during their lifetime and now see them for what they were,” Bebo told NBC News.